 THE HISTORY OF INSIGHT

-INSIGHT was founded in 2008 by Dr. Jawad Shah to provide clinical services in neurosurgery and other neurosciences.
-What started in the 600,000 sq. ft. former GM HQ (Great Lakes Technology Center) in Flint with one neurosurgeon and a staff of four, and has since grown to a staff of over 300.
-Since that time, INSIGHT has expanded its activities to include additional clinical offerings (multiple physicians, imaging center, physical therapy and neurological rehabilitation and healing center), research projects, a variety of educational functions, and community activities.
+Insight was founded in 2008 by Dr. Jawad Shah to provide clinical services in neurosurgery and other neurosciences.
+What started in the 600,000 sq. ft. former GM HQ (Great Lakes Technology Center) in Flint with one neurosurgeon and a staff of four, and has since grown to a staff of over 1,200.
+Since that time, Insight has expanded its activities to include additional locations, clinical offerings (multiple physicians, imaging center, physical therapy and neurological rehabilitation and healing center), research projects, a variety of educational functions, and community activities.
 Our mission is to create a world-class biomedical technology institute with a neuroscience focus that provides innovative medical technology, sciences, research, and physician clinical expertise.
-“Patient Care Second to None” is our core value and is at the heart of everything we do with our 300+ employee team.
+“Patient Care Second to None” is our core value and is at the heart of everything we do with our 1,200+ employee team.
 Nothing comes before our patients’ health and well-being.

 INSIGHT has a proven track record of success with expansions that included: